 The South Florida Regional Transportation Authority's (SFRTA) Tri-County Commuter Rail operates local service between Miami-Dade County and Palm Beach County.
 This service was instituted in 1989 to help relieve congestion on parallel I-95.
-For FY 2022, SFRTA reported total annual ridership of 2.7 million or approximately 9,500 riders per weekday.
+For FY 2023, SFRTA reported total annual ridership of 3.7 million or approximately 13,000 riders per weekday.
 Prior to the COVID-19 pandemic, average weekday ridership was 15,000 riders.
 Tri-Rail is currently operating at full train service, with 50 weekday trains and 30 weekend trains.
 Compared to traffic volumes reported by Turnpike, there has been no noticeable change in traffic on the Turnpike since the inception of the Tri-Rail service.

 Additional intercity passenger rail service is available through the Central and South Florida Amtrak facilities in the vicinity of the Turnpike System.
 Amtrak stations are located in Miami, Hollywood, Ft.
 Lauderdale, Deerfield Beach, Delray Beach, West Palm Beach, Okeechobee, Sebring, Winter Haven, Lakeland, Kissimmee, Orlando, Winter Park, Sanford, Deland, Tampa, St. Petersburg, Wildwood, Palatka, and Waldo (Gainesville area).
 Intercity rail service is provided by Amtrak to and from Miami, Fort Lauderdale, and West Palm Beach, via Orlando, and via Tampa, from Jacksonville, the Carolinas and the northeast.
-The Amtrak service between Miami and Orlando, with its frequent stops makes the trip a five-hour journey.
+The Amtrak service between Miami and Orlando, with its frequent stops, is at least a five-hour trip.

-Brightline, a company owned and operated by Fortress Investment Group, is developing a privately operated intercity passenger rail service.
-The new passenger rail will provide service along the existing 195-mile Florida East Coast Corridor between Miami and the Space Coast (Cocoa), as well as 40 additional route miles of new track along the Beachline Expressway into Central Florida.
+Brightline, a company owned and operated by Fortress Investment Group, privately operates intercity passenger rail service between Orlando and South Florida.
+Brightline provides passenger rail service along the existing 195-mile Florida East Coast Corridor between Miami and the Space Coast (Cocoa), as well as 40 additional route miles of new track along the Beachline Expressway into Central Florida.
 Per FDOT, the Department has signed agreements with Brightline authorizing the use of the Beachline Expressway right-of-way for this project.
-These agreements will facilitate the proposed railway that will run between Cocoa Beach and the Orlando International Airport.
+These agreements facilitated the railway that runs between Cocoa Beach and the Orlando International Airport.

-In January 2018, Brightline commenced its service between Fort Lauderdale and West Palm Beach, and extended its service further to Miami in May 2018.
+In January 2018, Brightline commenced its service between Fort Lauderdale and West Palm Beach and extended its service further to Miami in May 2018.
+Two additional Brightline stations opened in Aventura and Boca Raton in December 2022.
 Construction to connect to Orlando International Airport began in May 2019.
-The passenger service will offer frequent, regularly scheduled service throughout the day with a travel time for a one-way trip between Miami and Orlando of about three hours.
-Although the final ticket price for the Miami to Orlando trip is yet to be determined, it is expected to be competitive with other travel options along the routes served.
-Brightline is currently in the planning stages of an extension to Walt Disney World and Tampa from the Orlando International Airport.
+The new Orlando International Airport station opened on September 22, 2023.
+The passenger service offers frequent, regularly scheduled service throughout the day with a travel time for a one-way trip between Miami and Orlando of about three hours.
+In December 2023, there were 32 trains per day (16 in each direction) between Orlando and South Florida.
+The standard SMART ticket price for a one-way ticket between South Florida and Orlando (and vice versa) is \$79 per rider.
+The standard premium ticket price for the same trip is \$149 per rider.
+Brightline occasionally offers promotions and discounted fares for certain trains and time periods.